The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 We now investigate whether the numbers of post-starburst galaxies in our sample could explain the decrease in the global star-formation rate since redshift $z\sim1$.
 In other words, we test whether all the observed decrease in the star-formation rate is purely due to quenching of massive galaxies that are in our sample.
 In particular, we calculate the mass density in A-stars ($\rho_\mathrm{A}$, in unit of $M_\odot/\mathrm{Mpc}^3$) as a function of redshift using both approaches.

-The first approach is to calculate the A-star mass density from the post-starburst galaxy luminosity functions, calculated from our sample in sections \ref{sec:sdss_lf} and \ref{sec:boss_lf}.
+The first approach is to calculate the A-star mass density from the post-starburst galaxy luminosity functions, calculated from our sample in Sections \ref{sec:sdss_lf} and \ref{sec:boss_lf}.
 This is done by performing the integral

 This entire calculation is performed in our fiducial top-hat band in the wavelength range 4950-5100\AA, which we have used in our calculation of the luminosity function.
 The integral represents the total stellar luminosity density in this wavelength band, with luminosity $L$ consistently calculated from magnitude $M$ in this band.
 This is then converted to A-star luminosity density with the global fraction $A/\mathrm{Total}\sim0.26$, which is calculated from fitting the templates to the coadded spectrum of the entire sample.
-Note that this $A/\mathrm{Total}$ value here is calculated in the [5000] band, and not the same as the one used in the selection algorithm, which is in the [4200] band, so the seemingly low value is not an issue.
+Note that this $A/\mathrm{Total}$ value here is calculated in the [5000] band, and is not the same as the one used in the selection algorithm, which is in the [4200] band, which explains the low value.
 Finally it is converted to A-star mass density with the mass-to-light ratio of A-stars, which is calculated from the spectrophotometrically-calibrated spectrum of Vega by \citet{Bohlin_Gilliland_2004}, assuming the distance to Vega of $7.68\,\mathrm{pc}$.

 The second approach is to calculate the A-star mass density expected from the declining global star-formation rate $\rho_\mathrm{SFR}$.
 This is done by integrating the excess star-formation rate backward in time in the time interval that would result in the stellar population being identified as post-starburst by our definition at the epoch under consideration.